GoogleCloudPlatform/iap-gcip-web-toolkit/sample/authui/README.md

   the `SAML_PROVIDER_ID` constant in `src/custom.js` identifying the SAML provider configured.
   This page will be accessible via `/custom` URL path.

+You will also need to whitelist the IAP redirect domain as an Authorized domain in your GCIP settings: `iap.googleapis.com`.

+### Using GCIP non-tenant flow

+If you do not require session isolation between different IAP resources, you can directly use your GCIP providers to sign in users to your GAE or GCE app without having to enable multi-tenancy.

+#### Configure GCIP

+In the GCIP `providers` section, configure the providers you require to authenticate your users.
+In the sample app used, only email/password, Google and Facebook are required.

+#### Configuring Authentication URL

+You have 2 options to deploy an authentication page:

+- Using FirebaseUI
+  No changes are needed in `src/script.js`.
+  This page will be accessible via `/` URL path.
+- Using custom UI
+  No changes are needed in `src/custom.js`.
+  This page will be accessible via `/custom` URL path.

+You will also need to whitelist the IAP redirect domain as an Authorized domain in your GCIP settings: `iap.googleapis.com`.

 ## Deploy